AndersDeath/diary2/000-current.md

 This day was nice.
 I visited a barbershop and got haircut.
 I did a lot of think for Kentron lib.
 As I expected I finished with implementation today.
 I need to finish tests only.
 I was walking a bit today.
 Unfortunately the weather is a piece of shit.
 It's quite cold today.
 The rest of the day I was chilling and did noting.
 I like it.
 Tomorrow I will work for whole day but on my own things that is cool.

 # 02 April - Sunday - Yerevan - 185 day of immigrations

+Today I was working on mine projects fow whole day.